Twenty years ago, manufacturers were bringing to market what would become their first 21st-century cars.

 All of them were on sale during the lifetimes of most of our readers, yet while some remain famous others are almost forgotten.
 Looking back at the class of 1999 shows both how little and how much has changed:

 Audi allroad quattro

-Based on the A6 Avant, this was Audi’s first attempt at a semi-off-road estate with an increased ride height, extra body protection and four-wheel drive.
-Like its rivals, it presented an alternative to the increasingly popular SUVs for people who dismissed them as ‘Chelsea tractors’.
+Based on the A6 Avant, this was Audi’s first attempt at a semi-off-road wagon with an increased ride height, extra body protection and four-wheel drive.
+Like its rivals, it presented an alternative to SUVs for people who wanted all-weather skills in a keen driving package.

 Its adjustable air suspension allowed the driver to increase the ride height as-needed, giving us a versatile car that was much more capable off-road than it looked.
-In America, the Allroad’s engine options included a twin-turbocharged 2.7-litre V6 shared with the S4 and a 300hp 4.2-liter V8.
+In America, the Allroad’s engine options included a twin-turbocharged 2.7-liter V6 shared with the S4 and a 300 HP 4.2-liter V8.
 European buyers could order it with a V6 turbodiesel.

 Developed when BMW still owned Land Rover, the original X5 was the company’s first SUV.
 It has been replaced three times, and the current car is part of a seven-model sub-range.
-Like all the later ones, this X5 was built in BMW’s US factory at Spartanburg in South Carolina.
+Like all the later ones, this X5 was built in BMW’s factory at Spartanburg, South Carolina.
 The X5 showed how well an SUV could drive on the road.

 The X5 was and is a better handling SUV, it’s as simple as that – and the 2.3 million examples sold to date showed this was a popular recipe.

 Like the very different Audi A2 mentioned previously, the Ferrari 360 was based on an aluminum spaceframe chassis.
 The successor to the F355, it remained in production for six years until it was replaced by the F430.
 Ferrari built road and competition versions, most of the latter being used for a one-make race series.